Weak Scale Triggers in the SMEFT: Introduction

 Triggers are relevant to the Higgs hierarchy problem and to electroweak symmetry breaking in general.
-They were first explicitly discussed in~\cite{Arkani-Hamed:2020yna}, but they had already been used in multiple ways to solve the Higgs hierarchy problem~\cite{Graham:2015cka, Espinosa:2015eda, Arvanitaki:2016xds, Geller:2018xvz, Cheung:2018xnu, Giudice:2019iwl, Arkani-Hamed:2020yna, Strumia:2020bdy, Csaki:2020zqz, TitoDAgnolo:2021nhd, TitoDAgnolo:2021pjo, Khoury:2021zao, Chatrchyan:2022pcb, Trifinopoulos:2022tfx, Csaki:2022zbc, Matsedonskyi:2023tca, Hook:2023yzd, Chattopadhyay:2024rha, Csaki:2024ywk, Chatrchyan:2022dpy}.
+They were first explicitly discussed in~\cite{Arkani-Hamed:2020yna}, but they had already been used in multiple ways to solve the Higgs hierarchy problem~\cite{Graham:2015cka, Espinosa:2015eda, Geller:2018xvz, Cheung:2018xnu, Arkani-Hamed:2020yna, Strumia:2020bdy, Csaki:2020zqz, TitoDAgnolo:2021nhd, TitoDAgnolo:2021pjo, Chatrchyan:2022pcb, Trifinopoulos:2022tfx, Csaki:2022zbc, Matsedonskyi:2023tca, Hook:2023yzd, Chattopadhyay:2024rha, Csaki:2024ywk, Chatrchyan:2022dpy}.
 Identifying triggers and studying their phenomenology allows to probe model-independently a large class of solutions to the problem~\cite{TitoDAgnolo:2021pjo}.
 Discovering that the observed Higgs mass is selected by a trigger operator would cause an epistemological shift in our understanding of the electroweak hierarchy problem.
 Symmetries that solve the hierarchy problem make $m_h^2 \simeq 0$ special in the fundamental theory of Nature.
 Trigger operators make $m_h^2 \simeq 0$ special for the evolution of our universe.
-In theories with triggers, any value of $m_h^2$ is permitted and $m_h^2 \simeq M_{\rm Pl}^2$ remains the most natural possibility, but our particular universe sees a value $m_h^2 \ll M_{\rm Pl}^2$ due to its cosmological evolution.
+In theories with triggers, any value of $m_h^2$ is permitted and $m_h^2 \simeq M_{\rm Pl}^2$ remains the most natural possibility\footnote{Here and in the following we assume $O(1)$ couplings at the Planck scale, so that $M_{\rm Pl}\simeq 10^{19}$~GeV.}, but our particular universe sees a value $m_h^2 \ll M_{\rm Pl}^2$ due to its cosmological evolution.
 Conceptually, explaining the value of $m_h^2$ is demoted from understanding a fundamental parameter of Nature to justifying an accident occurring in our universe.
 Any experimental evidence for this new paradigm would fundamentally alter the way we understand the SM and its other fine-tuning problems.

-In this work we try to identify new triggers by considering operators of dimension 5 and 6 in the Standard Model Effective Theory (SMEFT) and find no new viable candidate.
+In this work we try to identify new triggers by considering operators of dimension 5 and 6 in the Standard Model Effective Field Theory (SMEFT) and find no new viable candidate.
 Our arguments lead to the same conclusion for operators of dimension 8~\cite{Li:2020gnx}, but here we show a single explicit example.